 Aortic Valve and Root Boot Camp

-CryoLife will be hosting its fifth annual Aortic Valve and Root Boot Camp on October 25-27, 2017.
-This program will be open to 32 cardiovascular surgery residents chosen by the Program Directors from the official U.S. training programs and supported by 22 distinguished faculty members.
+CryoLife will be hosting its 7th annual Aortic Valve and Root Boot Camp on October 24-25, 2019.
+This program will be open to 48 cardiovascular surgery residents and fellows from the official U.S. and Canadian training programs and supported by 30 distinguished faculty members.

 The stated aim of the Boot Camp is captured in the program's subtitle, “toward surgical skill-set mastery with mentored simulation.”

 This unique educational collaboration between industry and academia is fashioned after the more broadly focused annual Thoracic Surgery Directors Association Boot Camp held at the University of North Carolina, but is more narrowly focused on the surgical anatomy and various procedures of the aortic valve and root.

 Each of the residents/fellows will rotate through five separate modules during the two days:

 - Aortic Valve Replacement

 Each module will be taught by acknowledged surgical experts, who will facilitate the unique opportunity for the residents and fellows to learn and practice the various surgical steps required with each of these procedures, employing risk-free biological “simulators”.